deckhouse/deckhouse/docs/site/LOCAL_DEV.md

     make dev
     ```

-  - The second method — open console and run containers in a single iteration using Makefile in the root of the repo:
+  - **The second method** — open console and run the necessary containers in the root of the repo:

     ```shell
     cd deckhouse